0xnathc/Hackerman-Bible/README.md

-all folders named "topic-title Main" contain the main background info for each topic
+all folders named "TOPIC-TITLE Main" contain the main background info for each topic

 other files are supplementary